The poet has no home on App Store, nor in any other software.

 – Process documentation.
 Save the production of the poem as an animation or movie, and you would make other poets insanely satisfied.

 – Recording.
 Many poets work a lot with the sound of their text.
-Recording option should have live spectrogram and a simple editor, fade-in and fade-out, maybe an ambience effect and recording to aiff for best result.
+Recording option should have live spectrogram and a simple editor, fade-in and fade-out, maybe an ambience effect and recording to format of choice.

 – Write on an image.
 Import an image, and write on it.
 Choose tool, font, size and colour, as well as placement and fluid line-spacing.
 Save with image, or save as alpha channel.